onlyhavecans/silicon-dawn-golang/README.md

 I publish the docker container at `skwrl/silicon-dawn`.
 It is fully self-contained and uses port 3200 internally.

-1. Install docker however you choose
-1. copy the `docker-compose.yml` from this repo
-1. Change the port settings as desired
-1. `docker-compose up`
+You can spin up a copy however you choose to do a docker or use my compose files in `/compose`

-### Bare Go Binary
+### Go Binary

 1. Install golang
 1. Check out this repository wherever you choose
+1. `go build -o bin/silicon-dawn`
-1. `go run . get` to hydrate the cards data directory
+1. `./bin/silicon-dawn get` to hydrate the cards data directory
-1. `go run . serve` to start the webserver
+1. `./bin/silicon-dawn serve` to start the webserver
 1. Browse to http://localhost:3200 to enjoy your pick
 1. Refresh the page for a fresh pick